Panorama (Polish TV program)

-Panorama is the main news program on TVP2.
-The main edition is broadcast at 18:00 every day.
-This program was created in 1987 as Panorama Dnia, during Poland's communist rule.
-In 1991 Panorama Dnia was changed into Panorama.
-In 2010, Panorama watched by an average of 1.5 million Poles.
+Panorama is the main late night news program on TVP Info.
+The main edition is broadcast at 21:45 every day and side edition is broadcast at 18:00.
+The program was created in 1987 as Panorama Dnia, during Poland's communist rule.
+In 1991, Panorama Dnia was changed into Panorama.
+In 2010, Panorama was watched by an average of 1.5 million Poles.
+Previously was broadcasting in TVP2 from 1987 to 1 September 2024.